Can I bring my dog?

 What is the check-in/check-out time?

-Arrivals after 12pm, leave by 11am. (for the Tiny Home arrivals after 2pm) We have to be really strict about this as we live at the end of a narrow single track lane which passes a small caravan site on the way down.
+Change over days are busy.
+We want you to arrive to clear prepared pitches .
+With all that we have to do now with Covid-19 around so please can we ask that you arrive after 2pm, leave by 11am. (for the Tiny Home arrivals after 3pm) We have to be really strict about this as we live at the end of a narrow single track lane which passes a small caravan site on the way down.
 To avoid meeting towing caravans and having to reverse we have an arrangement with our neighbours regarding the times people drive each way on the lane.

 How far is the sea?